pupilfirst/wd301-scripts/typescript-fundamentals/type-system/README.md

 }
 ```

-You can then use the `User` interface to ensure that objects have the correct structure when they are created or passed around in your code.
+These user-defined types can ensure that objects in your code have the correct structure.

-Now that you have an understanding of the basic types and how to define your own types in TypeScript, let's look at how you can use the type system to improve your code.
+**[BENEFITS OF THE TYPE SYSTEM]**

+> Action: Display the benefits of using the TypeScript type system.

-One of the main benefits of using the type system is that it can help you catch errors before you even run your code.
+Now that you know about types, let's talk about the benefits of using the type system.

-For example, if you try to assign a string to a variable that is expected to be a number, the TypeScript compiler will throw an error, alerting you to the problem.
-This can save you a lot of time and effort in debugging your code, especially as your codebase grows in size and complexity.
+- **Error Catching**: TypeScript catches errors before you run your code.
+If you try to assign a string to a variable expecting a number, TypeScript will throw an error.
+This saves you time and effort in debugging.

-In addition to catching errors, the type system can also make your code easier to read and understand.
-By explicitly defining the types of your variables and functions, you can make it clear to other developers what kind of data a function is expecting or what type of value a variable is holding.
-This can make it easier to maintain and modify your code over time.
+- **Code Readability**: By explicitly defining types, your code becomes more readable and understandable.
+Other developers can quickly grasp what data a function expects or what type of value a variable holds.
+This helps with code maintenance and modification.

-In summary, the TypeScript type system is a powerful tool that can help you write more reliable and maintainable code.
-By using the built-in types and defining your own types using type aliases and interfaces, you can catch errors and make your code easier to understand.
+In summary, TypeScript's type system is a powerful tool for writing reliable and maintainable code.
+By using built-in types and defining your own types, you can catch errors early and improve code readability.

-See you in the next lesson.
+> Action: Transition to the closing shot.

+That's it for this lesson!
+We'll see you in the next one as we dive even deeper into TypeScript.
+Happy coding!